paulhiggs/dvb-sl-check/README.md

   * DVB VideoConformancePointsCS
 * ServiceType according to DVB ServiceTypeCS-2019
 * TargetRegion is defined in the region table
-* Validation of <RelatedMaterial> for Service List, Service, Service Instance
+* Validation of <RelatedMaterial> for Service List, Service, Service Instance, Content Guide sources
-  * still need to calidate content guide source elements
+* Check that <ContentGuideServiceRef> refers to a different service in the service list

 <server>/check gives a basic/primitive UI.
 Enter the URL to your service list and press "Submit" button.
 Await results!